 triggers and security-barrier views.
 Because the possible queries

 to the database are limited to certain templates using

 functions, the trigger workaround does not compromise row-level

 A robust long-lived API needs the freedom to exist in multiple

-instance the number of rows returned by an endpoint is reported by -
+The number of rows returned by an endpoint is reported by - and

 Rather than relying on an Object Relational Mapper and custom